On the Number of Conjugate Classes of Derangements: Introduction

 \section{Introduction}

 Below $n$ is a positive integer greater than 1.

-In some occasions, it is necessary to know the number of conjugate classes of derangements.
+On some occasions, it is necessary to know the number of conjugate classes of derangements.

 When generating the representatives of all the isotopy classes of Latin rectangles of order $n$ by some method, we need to know the number of the isotopy classes of $2\times n$ Latin rectangles for verification.
-In some cases, we needs the approximate value by a simple and efficient method.
+In some cases, we need the approximate value in a simple and efficient method.
+(When writing a C program to generate the representatives of all the isotopy classes of Latin rectangles of order $n$, we need to prepare some space in the memory module (RAM) to store the cycle structures of derangements so as to make the program more efficient, otherwise, we have to allocate memory dynamically, which will cost more time in memory addressing when writing and reading data frequently in the particular position in the memory module.
+So we need to know the number of the isotopy classes of $2\times n$ Latin rectangles for verification. )